eduvpn/documentation/RASPBERRY_PI.md

 updates and enable (remote) SSH login if you prefer.
 It is a little bit easier and you don't need a keyboard/mouse attached to your Pi anymore.
 If you want to use WiFi, it DOES work out of the box on Fedora 31, but you need to configure it through the CLI as mentioned on the Wiki.
-The "installer" the not support it.
+The "installer" does not support it.

 To install all updates: